Which sacramental records are available for genealogical research?

 The organization Catholic Cemeteries provides access to local burial information for the following Catholic cemeteries: Resurrection Cemetery in Mendota Heights, Calvary Cemetery in St. Paul, Gethsemane Cemetery in New Hope, St. Mary’s Cemetery in Minneapolis, and St. Anthony’s Cemetery in Minneapolis.
 You can get more information on their services and request records through their website.

 For local parish cemeteries, it is possible that the parish may have non-sacramental burial records from the cemetery.
 If they do, it’s up to the parish locally which of these records, if any, are available for research.
+Local county historical societies also often have burial indexes and maps.

 How long will it take to complete my research request?